Skip to content

 Compact coronally with cold plugger

-Light pressure to ensure a dense coronal seal.
+Light pressure to promote a dense coronal seal.

 Warning: The carrier can push sealer beyond the apex.
-Use minimal sealer to reduce extrusion risk.
+Minimal sealer is recommended to reduce extrusion risk.

 4. Lateral Compaction